ansys/pyprimemesh/doc/source/user_guide/mesh_diagnostics.rst

 ------------
-Cell Metrics
+Cell metrics
 ------------

-The :class:`CellQualityMeasure <ansys.meshing.prime.CellQualityMeasure>` class offers various type of cell quality measures to check cell quality metrics.
+The :class:`CellQualityMeasure <ansys.meshing.prime.CellQualityMeasure>` class offers various types of cell quality measures to check cell quality metrics.

- * The :attr:`SKEWNESS <ansys.meshing.prime.CellQualityMeasure.SKEWNESS>` metric ranges between 0(ideal) and 1(worst).
+ * The :attr:`SKEWNESS <ansys.meshing.prime.CellQualityMeasure.SKEWNESS>` metric ranges between
+   0 (ideal) and 1 (worst).

- * The :attr:`ASPECTRATIO <ansys.meshing.prime.CellQualityMeasure.ASPECTRATIO>` metric is greater than 1.
-The smaller the Aspect Ratio, the higher the quality of an element.
+ * The :attr:`ASPECTRATIO <ansys.meshing.prime.CellQualityMeasure.ASPECTRATIO>` metric
+   is greater than 1.
+The smaller the aspect ratio, the higher the quality of an element.

- * The :attr:`FLUENTASPECTRATIO <ansys.meshing.prime.CellQualityMeasure.FLUENTASPECTRATIO>` metric is greater than 1.
-The smaller the Fluent Aspect Ratio, the higher the quality of an element.
+ * The :attr:`FLUENTASPECTRATIO <ansys.meshing.prime.CellQualityMeasure.FLUENTASPECTRATIO>` metric
+   is greater than 1.
+The smaller the Fluent aspect ratio, the higher the quality of an element.

- * The :attr:`ELEMENTQUALITY <ansys.meshing.prime.CellQualityMeasure.ELEMENTQUALITY>` metric ranges between 0(worst) and 1(ideal).
+ * The :attr:`ELEMENTQUALITY <ansys.meshing.prime.CellQualityMeasure.ELEMENTQUALITY>` metric ranges
+   between 0 (worst) and 1 (ideal).

+This code gets cell quality measures:

 .. code:: python